2022 United States House of Representatives elections in New York: Results

-According to the Board of Elections, only Espaillat is on the ballot.
+According to the Board of Elections, only Espaillat was on the ballot.

 District 14

 The 14th district is based in North Queens and the East Bronx, including the neighborhoods of Corona, East Elmhurst, Astoria, College Point, Hunts Point, Castle Hill, Throggs Neck, Parkchester, Middletown, Country Club, Co-Op City, and City Island.
 The district was mostly unchanged by redistricting.
-It has a PVI of D+30 and voted for Joe Biden by 58 points in 2020.
-The incumbent is Democrat Alexandria Ocasio-Cortez, who was reelected with 71.6% of the vote in 2020.
+It had a PVI of D+30 and voted for Joe Biden by 48 points in 2020.
+The incumbent was Democrat Alexandria Ocasio-Cortez, who was reelected with 71.6% of the vote in 2020.